EwyBoy/OreTweaker/.github/wiki/configuring/custom.md

-# Custom Ore Generation using Ore-Tweaker
+**# Custom Ore Generation using Ore-Tweaker

 ## Intro

 Ore Tweaker has the option to let you add your own custom ores spawn in the world.
 This allows you to make any block generate in veins underground.

-### Tweaking Ore-Generation
+### Customizing Ore-Generation

-Tweaking ore-generation is fairly easy and can be done by adding entries in the `oretweaker.json` file.
+Customizing ore-generation is fairly easy and can be done by adding new files to the `../config/oretweaker/data/` folder.
+These files can be named pretty much anything as long as they have the `.json` name extension.

 #### Example: